 The increased access to European databases as well as to commercial data for law enforcement purposes are challenging the balance between privacy and security.

-Data protection authorities in general have a pivotal role to play in ensuring this balance between privacy and other interests, including in the sensitive domain of security where their role is expanding; for instance on 1 May 2017, the EDPS will take over the data protection supervision of Europol, the EU body actively cooperating with law enforcement authorities to combat international crime and terrorism.
+Data protection authorities in general have a pivotal role to play in ensuring this balance between privacy and other interests, including in the sensitive domain of security where their role is expanding; for instance on 1 May 2017, the EDPS took over the data protection supervision of Europol, the EU body actively cooperating with law enforcement authorities to combat international crime and terrorism.

 The EDPS' role of independent adviser to the EU institutions relates to all matters concerning the processing of personal data, including initiatives to improve security in the EU and new data-exchange tools for law enforcement agencies.